 Remember Will Smith’s sci-fi action-comedy series Men in Black?
 The MIB franchise features a number of unique and iconic design elements, but one furniture piece that was most notable was the agents’ Ovalia Egg Chairs.

-Designed by Arne Jacobson, the Egg Chair is one of the single most iconic chairs of all time and elegantly demonstrates the curved enthusiasm of the 60s design.
+Designed by Henrik Thor-Larsen, the Ovalia Egg Chair is one of the single most iconic chairs of all time and elegantly demonstrates the curved enthusiasm of the 60s design.
 Ovalia was exhibited for the first time at the Scandinavian Furniture Fair in 1968 and was an immediate favorite.

 It is made from a shell of glass fiber-reinforced polyester painted shiny white, while its cushions with polyester and synthetic padding are covered in wool or nylon fabric.
 This chair is available in over 20 different colors.